-'Redhat/Centos: Control Apache Startup With Chkconfig'
+'Redhat/Centos: Control Apache Startup with Chkconfig'

 Copy apachectl (or symlink it) to /etc/init.d/httpd, and add these two lines at the end of the comment section: